 This first meeting was held at the invitation of the Council of Europe, the OECD, the IOC and the United Kingdom.

-The second meeting will be hosted by the OECD on 11 December in Paris.
+The second meeting was hosted by the OECD on 14-15 December in Paris.